jsbroks/vuehooks/README.md

   - `useTimeoutFn` — call a function after a timeout.
 - **Browser**
   - `useEventListener` — add event listeners to dom with ease.
+  - `useEventListenerElement` — add event listeners to element with ease.
   - `useMediaQuery` — track the results of a media query programmatically.
 - **Sensors**
   - `useLongPress` — track long press gestures.